bobbingwide/slog-bloat/readme.txt

 1. wp-top12 in action - no not really

 == Upgrade Notice ==
+= 0.0.2 =
+Update for automatic filtering of requests.

 = 0.0.1 =
 Use slog-bloat v0.0.1 to compare trace summary files for different server configurations.